ncbi/elastic-blast-docs/docs/source/tutorials/submit-and-wait-script.rst

 MegaBLAST on a large nucleotide set
 ===================================

 In this example, you search 87,374 hepatitis sequences against the nt database, producing tabular output.
 The search should take about 75 minutes and cost less than $10.
-The pre-emptible or spot price could be as little as 20% of that, but may take longer to complete.
+The preemptible or spot price could be as little as 20% of that, but may take longer to complete.

 Below is the configuration file for this example.
 Copy it into a new file with a text editor, then fill in the needed sections, which includes the cloud-provider information, the query path, and a bucket for your results.
 Assuming you are using the same account as in the quickstart, use the same cloud-provider information.
 For the query path, uncomment either the GCP (gs://) or the AWS (s3://) option and delete the other one.
 You may use the results bucket used in the quickstart, but you should change the final location (BDQA).